Tomas-J-Gonzalez/tg/content/accessibility.md

 ## Formal complaints procedure

-If you are dissatisfied with our response to accessibility feedback, you may:
+If you are dissatisfied with my response to accessibility feedback, you may:

-1. **Escalate within our organization** - Request review by senior team members
+1. **Escalate within my organization** - Request review by contacting me directly
 2. **Seek external mediation** - Contact relevant accessibility advocacy organizations
 3. **Legal recourse** - Pursue options available under applicable accessibility laws

-We aim to resolve all accessibility issues promptly and professionally.
+I aim to resolve all accessibility issues promptly and professionally.

 ## Formal approval